tjanczuk/tomasz.janczuk.org/webtasks/index.md

 Since joining [Auth0](https://auth0.com) in September 2014, I had a chance to create and evolve [Auth0 Webtasks](https://webtask.io).
 Webtasks originally provided the foundation for extending the functionality of the multi-tenant Auth0 platform through custom code.

-> Webtasks are like serverless webhooks: webhooks with a hosting platfrom included.
+> Webtasks are like serverless webhooks: webhooks with a hosting platform included.

 Below is a collection of blog posts I have written on the subject.